Skip to main content

 1 mentions Positive Neutral Negative

-• “The story was interesting, the puzzles were simple but at times tricky, especially with timing on a couple of them, and the character designs were nice.”
+• “The story was interesting, the puzzles were simple but at times tricky, especially with timing in a couple of instances, and the character designs were nice.”

 Buy 9 Clues: The Secret of Serpent Creek